-CATALYST is the NBOME’s assessment FOR learning platform.
+CATALYST is the NBOME’s platform for learning assessment.
 In addition to the learning opportunities that the CATALYST platform offers, assessments delivered on CATALYST provide both performance feedback and educational resources for the concept being assessed.

 For individuals, CATALYST is convenient and easy to use.
 It presents immediate feedback with learning resources to help medical students, residents, physicians and health care professionals learn and retain relevant knowledge.
-Then learners can see their relative areas of strength and weakness, and where they need to focus efforts in learning such as independent study, reading, or Continuing Medical Education (CME) courses.
-Questions can be answered at a particular period of time or as schedules permit.
+Learners can see their relative areas of strength and weakness, and where they need to focus efforts in learning such as independent study, reading, or Continuing Medical Education (CME).
+Questions can be answered during a particular period of time or as schedules permit.

-For organizations, unlike current “tests” that offer a single snapshot of a learner’s performance, assessments delivered on the CATALYST platform are designed to measure learning and progress over time.
-Collecting information over time allows an organization to feel secure that their learners are up-to-date with important concepts, not just once in a while.
-Delivering an assessment on the CATALYST platform could potentially take the place of a proctored examination, allowing more flexibility for the organization and its stakeholders.
+For organizations, CATALYST offers a state of the art assessment platform allowing assessments to be delivered over time; unlike assessments that offer a single snapshot of a learner’s performance.
+Collecting information over time allows an organization to feel secure that their learners are up to date with important concepts.
+An assessment delivered on the CATALYST platform could potentially take the place of certain proctored examinations, allowing more flexibility for the organization and its stakeholders.

-While traditional examinations may only provide a single score as feedback, assessments on the CATALYST platform provide learners with immediate feedback with the correct answer, a rationale explaining why that answer is correct and the other choices are incorrect, as well as references to additional learning resources.
-After answering each question, learners may also be asked to rate their confidence in answering it correctly to help them reflect on how certain they feel about the correctness of their answer.
+While traditional examinations may only provide a single score as feedback, assessments on the CATALYST platform provide learners with immediate feedback with the correct answer, a rationale explaining why that answer is correct and why the other choices are incorrect, as well as references to additional learning resources.

-Learners can follow their own progress on the CATALYST dashboard which includes the total number of questions to be answered and how long they will be available, the number of questions the learner has answered as well as those answered correctly and incorrectly.
+Learners can follow their own progress on the CATALYST dashboard, which includes the total number of questions to be answered and how long they will be available, the number of questions the learner has answered, and the number of correct and incorrect responses.
 The CATALYST platform also provides learners with their strengths and weaknesses in different content areas and ongoing access to learning resources.

 1 Roediger HL & Karpicke JD.
 Test-Enhanced Learning: Taking Memory Tests Improves Long-Term Retention.
 Psychol Sci 2006; 17: 249 – 255.